August 2009 Egyptian hostage escape: Aftermath

 The incident was not unprecedented in that a hostage crew fought back against its captors.
-The first occurred in April, when 21 American crewmen fought against Somali pirates in what was known as the Maesk Alabama hijacking, until the ship's captain handed himself over as a hostage to save the lives of his crew.
+The first occurred in April, when 21 American crewmen fought against Somali pirates in what was known as the Maersk Alabama hijacking, until the ship's captain handed himself over as a hostage to save the lives of his crew.
 He was held hostage until freed by the United States Navy.

 The Egyptians returned safely to Yemen, ending their four-month ordeal.
 The Egyptian Embassy in Sana'a offered them air travel to Egypt, but the fishermen turned down the offer, opting instead to return via their recaptured fishing vessels.
 They left Yemen on Friday, en route to the Ataka Port in Suez, after turning the four prisoners to Yemeni authorities, from where they will face trial on charges of piracy either in Yemen or in Somalia, while it is unlikely that they will be turned over to Egypt.
 The fishermen were scheduled to arrive in Suez on August 20.
 In Somalia another pirate was taken into custody by police after local fishermen found him on a shore, with machete wounds on his body.